 In May 2017, Parent Council established a metric for Item 6.6 "Promote school-wide healthy snacks choices" goal and it is that at "every school event with food, there will have at least one offering of a healthy food choice."
-This goal remains elusive since it is difficult to monitor for adherence to the stated goal.
+In FY19, this goal remains elusive since it is difficult to monitor for adherence to the stated goal.